 Note: In addition to the native speakers listed above, as project director I have added my pronunciation of words which lack sound files.
 I am doing so with the permission of the Delaware Tribe's Culture Preservation Committee.
 My pronunciation will be replaced if recordings of native speakers become available as we continue to work through our extensive recordings. - Jim Rementer.

-Bruce L. Pearson, project co-director, began his work on Delaware with Nora Thompson Dean in 1968 while a graduate student at the University of California at Berkeley.
+Bruce L. Pearson, who had served as project co-director, began his work on Delaware with Nora Thompson Dean in 1968 while a graduate student at the University of California at Berkeley.
 He taught linguistics and phonetics at the University of South Carolina from 1972 through 2003 while continuing to work with Mrs. Dean and others in the last generation of native Delaware speakers.
-Now professor emeritus, he lives in Bloomington, Indiana, and is continuing to analyze language materials for this and related projects.
+Now professor emeritus he has contributed his notes and recordings to help to analyze language materials for this and related projects.

 Grant Leneaux, emeritus professor of German at the University of Nevada, received his Ph.D. from the University of Kansas.
 He taught German, Classical Greek and Latin, and French for 25 years in the department, and despite his supposed retirement, he continues to teach courses in German and the Classics.
 Grant is from the Lenape family whose original spelling was Lenno.
 Grant serves as a consultant to the Lenape Talking Dictionary by commenting on the Moravian missionary materials written in Lenape and German.

 Raymond Whritenour is a student of the closely related Northern Unami dialect of Lenape.
 For over 32 years he has worked with the materials written by the Moravian missionaries about the language and culture.
-He is the editor, translator, and publisher of Lenape works in that closely related dialect.
-His latest published work is A Mission Delaware Vocabulary by John Ettwein, published by Evolution Publishing.
+He is the editor, translator, and publisher of over 25 books of Lenape language in that closely related dialect.

 Janifer Brown (1946 - 2015), a Delaware Tribal member, shown here with Lucy Blalock, worked on timing and listing content of the audiotapes, and editing the CDs for content.
 Jan prepared herself for this specialized work by taking a special workshop in linguistics conducted by Dr. Akira Yamamoto of the University of Kansas.
 Jan was also a member of the Lenape Language Committee and the Culture Preservation Committee, and was an active participant in the tribal social dances.
 Jan was also the senior author of the Conversational Lenape Mini-Dictionary, a pocket-size dictionary available through the tribal gift shop.